For the Sake of the Song: Accompaniment Tips and Techniques

 MARK ERELLI

 Boston-based songwriter and guitarist Mark Erelli is one of the MVPs of the indie Americana scene—a real craftsman of song.
-He made his debut as a singer-songwriter in 1999 and just released his 11th solo album, a collection of eclectic covers titled Mixtape.
+He made his debut as a singer-songwriter in 1999 and releases his 11th solo album, a collection of eclectic covers titled Mixtape, on January 26.
 Along the way, his understated mastery of the guitar—acoustic, electric, and lap steel, plus mandolin and other instruments—has also made him a sought-after side musician for artists such as Paula Cole, Josh Ritter, and Lori McKenna, as well as a producer for McKenna and others.

 Erelli traces his guitar style back to discovering roots rockers John Hiatt and Steve Earle, and the way they anchored their songs with simple, melodic guitar hooks.
 “That was a real eye-opener,” says Erelli.
 “I grew up a fan of the Dead and the Allman Brothers, and on acoustic guitar, Chris Smither was a huge inspiration.
 But I didn’t know how to do any of that, and I didn’t think I ever would.
 I thought, OK, I don’t have to be a virtuoso to support what I’m doing with my lyrics and my voice.”